Give2Peer/g2p-server-symfony/BLACKBOARD.md

 - Réparable
 - Inconnu

-Every single person I've told this about told me that we should handle more than just repairable fixtures.
-But it's a great name and a great community, and it's specialized !
-We really need to chaaaaaaaaaaaaat !
+They're still not responding to my emails...
 I'm so forever alone :/